nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/README.md

 ![The datafields.](https://github.com/nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/blob/main/enterdata.PNG)

 If you do not know what molecular formula or phase to select, you can search for molecules by entering a part/ some atoms in the 'formula_' variable, and run the code to see what options are available.
-Note that the JANAF formula for 'OH' is specified as 'HO'.
+Note that the JANAF formula for 'OH' is specified as 'HO', and ammonia 'NH2' is 'H2N'.
+The molecular formulas are in alphabetical order.

 ![Find the right formula and phase.](https://github.com/nduursma/The-Ultimate-Get-data-from-NIST-without-interpolation-Repository/blob/main/formulatable.PNG)